sagarreddypatil/bfcc/README.md

 # BrainFuck x86_64 Compiler

+[Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language with only 8 symbols.

 Only works on Linux, as far as I know

 Run `make` and then execute the file `./bin/out`